jchook/stega/README.md

 We encode the data stochastically into the least-significant bits of the image's RGB colorspace data, making it invisible to the naked eye and difficult to detect.

-In real-world secnarios, one would combine this tool with compression, encryption, and non-default bit selection.
+In real-world scenarios, one would combine this tool with compression, encryption, and non-default bit selection.
 You can achieve this easily using the [CLI utility](https://github.com/jchook/stega/blob/main/packages/cli/README.md).

 Packages